HiRO-ACE: Fast and skillful AI emulation and downscaling trained on a 3 km global storm-resolving model

 A stochastic emulator is the right choice for this application because it aims to generate a random sample from the PDF of possible weather states conditioned on its state and boundary forcing from the previous rollout step.
 That supports our design goal of correctly simulating the grid-scale PDF of the precipitation field.
 In contrast, a deterministic emulator averages over those weather states, producing outputs (including precipitation fields) that are somewhat blurred at the grid scale \cite<e.g.,>{lang24,price25}.
 Like physics-based climate models, the autoregressive framework provides the full time evolution of weather/climate events of interest.
 The diffusion model also stochastically generates unbiased random samples from the PDF of the 3 km precipitation field with realistic spatial organization, conditioned on the atmospheric state on the 100 km grid.
 Hence, it works together with the stochastic emulator to generate unbiased 3 km precipitation samples consistent with the emulator rollout.

-In Section 2, we provide an overview of our framework and high-level results.
-In Sections 3 and 4, we detail the climate emulator and downscaling model respectively, followed by comprehensive evaluation of the end-to-end system.
+In Section \ref{sec:hiro-ace-overview}, we provide an overview of our framework and high-level results.
+In Section \ref{sec:shield-simulation} we discuss the X-SHiELD simulation used for training and evaluation data.
+In Sections \ref{sec:ace2s} and \ref{sec:hiro-downscaling}, we detail the climate emulator and downscaling model respectively, followed by comprehensive evaluation of the end-to-end system.